fluid-project/infusion/src/webapp/components/uploader/ReadMe.txt

 Uploader and HTML 5:

-* Uploading more than one file at a time without Flash requires a reasonably up-to-date browser with support for the following specifications, referred to under the umbrella of "HTML 5":
+* Uploading more than one file at a time without Flash requires a reasonably up-to-date browser with support for the following open web technologies, referred to under the umbrella of "HTML 5":
     - Multiple file form elements
     - XmlHTTPRequest Level 2
     - FormData